VADisbo Supported

 Record Retention Period5 years

-Overdraft NotificationRequired — bank must report to Virginia State Bar within 5 days
+Overdraft NotificationRequired — bank must notify Virginia State Bar

-Governing RuleVirginia Rules of Professional Conduct Rule 1.15; VA LEO 1886
+Governing RuleVirginia Rules of Professional Conduct Rule 1.15

 Client LedgerRequired — individual ledger per matter